Book my free AI audit

 Get EU AI Act ready in one week

-The EU AI Act reaches its main enforcement milestone on 2 August 2026.
+Two AI Act duties bind your business right now: Article 4 AI literacy, in force since 2 February 2025, and Article 50 content marking, whose grace period ends on 2 December 2026.
 Our fixed-scope one-week sprint gives your Luxembourg SME a signed-off AI system register, per-system risk classification and an Article 4 AI-literacy plan — before the regulator, an auditor or a client asks for it.

 Why Luxembourg businesses choose AI Act Readiness Sprint